“…a first-rate artist of real musical command, vitality, brilliance and intensity.” – The Chicago Tribune

 “…deeply serious, temperamental and just plain gorgeous… always with a clear sense of the music’s rhythmic pulse and sonic perspectives.” – Toronto Globe & Mail

-Karen has had the pleasure of working with such conductors as, Sir Andrew Davis, Cristian Macaleru, David Robertson, David Zinman, Esa-Pekka Salonen, Hannu Lintu, Jaap van Zweden, Jakub Hrusa, James Gaffigan, Karina Canellakis, Leonard Slatkin, Louis Langrée, Mark Wigglesworth, Mirga Gražinyte-Tyla, Neeme Järvi, Pinchas Zukerman, Thomas Dausgaard, Thomas Søndergård, Vasily Petrenko and Yannick Nézet-Séguin.
+Karen has had the pleasure of working with such conductors as Semyon Bychkov, Gustavo Dudamel, Jakub Hrusa, Esa-Pekka Salonen, Sir Andrew Davis, Cristian Macaleru, Dima Slobodeniouk, David Robertson, David Zinman, Hannu Lintu, Jaap van Zweden, James Gaffigan, Karina Canellakis, Leonard Slatkin, Louis Langrée, Mark Wigglesworth, Mirga Gražinyte-Tyla, Neeme Järvi, Pinchas Zukerman, Thomas Dausgaard, Thomas Søndergård, Vasily Petrenko and Yannick Nézet-Séguin.

-A passionate chamber musician, Karen has enjoyed a fruitful collaboration with guitarist Ismo Eskelinen which culminates in the release of a recording of works by Paganini and his baroque predecessors scheduled for November 2019 on BIS Records.
-Karen has also collaborated with Kathryn Stott, Leif Ove Andsnes, James Ehnes, Antoine Tamestit, Emmanuel Pahud, Lawrence Power, Christian Poltéra, Alisa Weilerstein, Tine Thing Helseth, Lars Anders Tomter, Eric le Sage, Daishin Kashimoto, Paul Meyer, and the late Heinrich Schiff.
+A passionate chamber musician, Karen has collaborated with Kathryn Stott, Leif Ove Andsnes, James Ehnes, Antoine Tamestit, Emmanuel Pahud, Lawrence Power, Christian Poltéra, Alisa Weilerstein, Tine Thing Helseth, Lars Anders Tomter, Eric le Sage, Daishin Kashimoto, Ismo Eskelinen, Paul Meyer, and the late Heinrich Schiff.
 She gave a three-week tour of Australia with Mezzo-soprano Susan Graham and members of the Australian Chamber Orchestra and has also joined Jeremy Denk at his Milton Court/Barbican residency in London.
-She also appears regularly at the Louisiana Museum of Modern Art in Denmark.
-Future chamber plans include a new piano trio with pianist Olli Mustonen and cellist Julian Steckel.
+She has appeared a number of times at the Louisiana Museum of Modern Art in Denmark, the Seattle Chamber music Society in the US, the Moritzburg Festival in Germany, and the Risør Festival in Norway.
+Future chamber music plans include a recital with pianist Olli Mustonen, and piano trio concerts with pianist Kiveli Doerkin and cellist Julian Steckel.

-She is also a champion of the Nuevo Tango music of Astor Piazzolla, with plans in development for a diverse programme with the San Francisco Symphony.
-Karen regularly collaborates with Piazzolla’s longtime pianist and tango legend Pablo Ziegler, as well as, more recently, with bandoneon players Hector de Curto and JP Jofre.
+She is also a champion of the Nuevo Tango music of Astor Piazzolla, and collaborates with Piazzolla’s longtime pianist and tango legend Pablo Ziegler, as well as with bandoneon players Hector de Curto, JP Jofre, and Marcelo Nisinman, double-bassist Pedro Giraudo, and electric-guitarist Claudio Ragazzi.

 Karen plays on the “Aurora” Stradivarius violin of 1703 that was bought for her exclusive use by a private sponsor.